theoeif/zigzag/README.md

 - View Profile of others.
 - Add a calendar views
 - Make invitation links for people (1 solution : Create "invited Circle" and Hidden from Sidebar)
--  > 300 :
+-  >300 :
     - Add Friends relationships :
          - see friends of friends events when Number > 300 : marker and project.
-         - Retrouve list of user on the plateforme instead of friends for now.
+         - Found list of friends insatead of user on the plateform.
     - People could add their circle into a project.
-    - Ok while < 300 : retrouve list of user on the plateforme instead of friends for now.
-    - Introduce some event public when Number > 1000
+    - Introduce some public event when Number > 1000

 # Credits and references